augustindelecluse/minicp-sequences/userguide/source/intro.rst

 * Université de Nice `Master in CS <http://unice.fr/formation/formation-initiale/sminf1212>`_  Teacher: Arnaud Malapert and Marie Pelleau

-Citing mini-cp
+Citing Mini-CP
 ==============

-If you use find mini-cp useful for your research or teaching you can cite:
+If you use find Mini-CP useful for your research or teaching you can cite:

 .. code-block:: latex